Conductivity of charge-neutral multicomponent 2D electron-hole system: Introduction

-Applying linear response theory to a weak electric field, we employ the linearized Boltzmann transport equation to calculate the interparticle collisions corrections to electrical conductivity.
+Applying linear response theory to a weak electric field, we employ the linearized Boltzmann transport equation to calculate the interparticle-collision corrections to the electrical conductivity.
 The collision integral in this formulation explicitly accounts for the Coulomb scattering processes, both within each carrier species (intra-species) and between carriers from different spaces (inter-species).
-This approach fully captures the interaction-driven dynamics inherent by this hybrid-carrier system.
+This approach fully captures the interaction-driven dynamics inherent in this hybrid-carrier system.

+We show that up to 50~K (for real parameters of HgTe QWs), the conductivity behaves as in graphene, and then heavy holes with a gap are activated.
+Then, the conductivity demonstrates a power-law behavior with respect to temperature despite the presence of a finite-width gap $\Delta$.